ORF-4450/RobotLib/README.md

 ### GradleRIO (2019 full release and later)

 Add the file RobotLib.json from this project to the vendordeps directory of your robot project.
+You can use the file url from the list above to add to VSCode with the WPILib: Manage Vendor Libraries command.
 Check the RobotLib version inside that file and set the version you wish to pull from Jitpack.
 Normally the version in RobotLib.json will  point to the current release.
 Recompile while connected to the internet.

 Import of Javadocs, source attachment, and jars will be done automatically when building the robot project.